- November 17, 2020

 4) Use business-like criteria for decision making

 The worst family business decisions happen when one family member gets their way because the last time another family member picked the decision.
-This is not good business decision making.
+This is not a good business decision making.
 An agreed-upon criteria for evaluating options in a business-like manner will produce better decisions.
 The simple method of listing the pros and cons on a single sheet of paper works well.

 5) Consider having one boss